TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesExtensionDevelopment/Index.rst

 a hash of that array.
 On the server-side, the hash is also compared to ensure the data has not been tampered with on the client-side.

-So, only the form fields generated by Fluid with the appropriate ViewHelpers are transferred to the server.
+Only the form fields generated by Fluid with the appropriate ViewHelpers are transferred to the server.
 If an attacker tries to add a field on the client-side, this is detected by the property mapper, and an exception will be thrown.